-If you’re willing to take on some risk, debt can be a valuable tool.
-Here are five key factors
+Debt can be a valuable tool.
+Here are five key factors to consider

 Diverse small business owners can be more reluctant to take on debt — whether it’s due to a bad personal experience with borrowing or not wanting the burden of debt repayment.
 But before you write off using debt, consider its potential to help your small business grow.

-Debt can allow you to take advantage of a business strategy known as “leverage.”
-That means you use the loan to increase the return on the investment.
+Debt, or debt financing, can allow you to take advantage of a business strategy known as leverage.
+That means you use a loan to increase the return on the investment.
 Simply put, your debt may help you make more money.

 That may seem counterintuitive.
 After all, taking on debt comes with a cost — typically a monthly payment that will include interest and in some cases fees.
-While you might be reluctant to add another expense to your books, if you crunch the numbers, it might make more sense than you think — as long as there’s a reasonable expectation you can get favorable loan terms and repay the money.
+While you might be reluctant to add another expense to your books, debt financing might make more sense than you think if you crunch the numbers— as long as there’s a reasonable expectation you can get favorable loan terms and repay the money.
+One advantage of debt financing is you keep ownership and control of the business.
+This is in contrast to equity financing, in which you sell a portion of the business in return for capital.

 Keep in mind that while a loan may not be a solution to create additional profit on a single project, it can be a powerful tool that allows a business to keep more cash on hand.
 And that cash can be put toward additional investments that could ultimately drive long-term growth and future profits.